A sonata for flute and piano in three movements, with a mix of modal, atonal and diatonic styles

 The finale reverts to a more relaxed, and uplifting, mood.
 The flute’s initial scalic motif also has a neo-Baroque flavour.
 This originates from a solitary piano figure (bar 202) in the first movement.
 In fact, these outer movements have numerous melodic and harmonic links to consolidate a sense of overall organic shape.
 Ultimately, the whole movement derives from its very first bar, and constantly develops this material.

-- This will be published in August 2018 by Forton Music
+- This was published in October 2018 by Forton Music